Chains

 "list_unread",

 description="Return the user's unread emails.
-Useful as the first step in chains like 'summarize my unread'.",
+Handy as an early step for 'summarize my unread'.",

 action_type="read",